 Wedding Emergency Kit Essentials

-Task your maid of honor or one of your bridesmaids to carry the following kit and checklist around on your wedding day and place it where it is easily accessible.
+Task your maid of honor, wedding planner or one of your bridesmaids to carry the following kit and checklist around on your wedding day and place it where it is easily accessible.

 Small Sewing Kit

-Purchase a small sewing kit, including safety pins and small scissors.
+Purchase a mini sewing kit, including safety pins and small scissors.
 You never know when you will catch a snag in your wedding dress or your bridesmaids.

 Masking tape makes for an easy quick fix for a broken hem.
 At my wedding, one of my bridesmaids tripped and tore the hem of her dress coming down the stairs before the ceremony.
 With quick work, we were able to fix the issue before she made it down the aisle and for pictures.

-Tape could come in handy for more than just the bride, it can come in handy for anything that may need done.
-Even if you’re not getting married, you should consider carrying tape around.
+Fashion tape could come in handy for more than just the bride, it can come in handy for anything that may need done.
+Even if you’re not getting married, you should consider carrying double stick fashion tape around.

 When you need to fix a nail or something unexpected on your dress, Krazy Glue works great.
 It is inexpensive to pick up and super easy to carry around.
 You can even head to the Dollar Store to pick some up.